cruncha-cruncha/zork1-compiler/LANG.md

 <EACH-VAL NUM (VAR) ... >       ;"loops from zero up to (but not including) NUM, setting VAR to value on each loop"
 ```

+The `<CMD NUM>` cluster will sometimes have a secret zero-th object:

+- inside a routine called as a description, will be the room/player/object instance
+-

 # Hooks

-Hooks have been omitted thus far to avoid overwhelming the reader.
-Hooks add more interaction to the game, by firing (executing) routines in response to different events.
+Hooks haven't been mentioned so far.
+Hooks add more interaction to the game by firing (executing) routines in response to different events.
 Three hooks can be assigned to the player:

 - ACT-ENTER: fires when the player enters any room
 - ACT-EXIT: fires when the player exits any room